 The A-Ma Temple is a destination offering silence and spectacular views.
-The temple contains six main parts, all of which make up a series of classical Chinese architectural treasures, and this is all guarded by stone lions.
-Entering the temple and going across a gateway, you will reach the Hongren Hall by a winding path.
+It contains six main parts, all of which make up a series of classical Chinese architectural treasures, and this is all guarded by stone lions.
+Entering it and going across a gateway, you will reach the Hongren Hall by a winding path.
 A statue of Mazu is worshipped here, and it is believed that the hall has the longest history in the complex.
 Going ahead, the Hall of Avalokitesvara will present itself to visitors.
 It was constructed mainly using bricks and stone in a simple style.
 Compared with the other halls, the Zhengjiao Chanlin (a Buddhist hall) was designed tastefully both in regards to size and architectural style.

 1. Take bus 1, 2, 6B, 10A, 10, 11, 18, 21A, 26, 28B, 55, MT4, N3 to A-Ma Temple.

 2. Take bus 5, 9, or 18B to A-Ma Temple General Station.